Why this guide matters for ClickUp users

 ✓ Granular restore (one task, one List, or everything)

-✓ Google Drive sync (you own your data)
+✓ Google Drive sync on Pro and Premium plans (you own your data)

 ✓ SOC 2 Type II certified (enterprise-ready)